pmacosta/putil/README.rst

 * **pcontracts**: This module is a thin wrapper around the `PyContracts <https://andreacensi.github.io/contracts/>`_ library that enables customization of the exception type raised and limited customization of the exception message

 * **pcsv**: this module can be used to handle comma-separated values (CSV) files and do lightweight processing on their data.
-For example

 * **plot**: this module can be used to create high-quality, presentation-ready X-Y graphs quickly and easily